 Personal information we collect and method of collection

 The personal information that we collect and hold about you, depends on your interactions with us.
-Generally, we will collect, use and hold personal information for the purposes of communicating:
+Generally, we will collect, use and hold your personal information for the purposes of:

-We may collect Personal Information from you during the course of providing legal services.
-We are bound by legal obligations of confidentiality and legal professional privilege.
-We will continue to treat and protect information we receive (including any Personal Information) in accordance with these obligations.
+Where we collect personal information from you during the course of providing legal services, we are bound by legal obligations of confidentiality and legal professional privilege.
+We will continue to treat and protect information we receive from you (including any personal information) in accordance with these obligations.

-We also collect website activity statistics such as number of visitors, IP addresses, pages visited, time and date of visit and where you accessed our website from, so that we can make informed decisions relating to improving our website and the service we deliver.
+We also collect Website activity statistics such as number of visitors, IP addresses, pages visited, time and date of visit and where you accessed the Website from, so that we can make informed decisions relating to improving the Website and the service we deliver.
 This information is anonymous and doesn’t identify a person.

-Like many major websites, the website may use “cookies” which store some information on computers accessing the website.
+Like many websites, the Website may use “cookies” which store some information on computers accessing the Website.